sylvaincom/comparison-distributions/README.md

 Comparison of empirical probability distributions.
 Integral probability metrics (e.g. Kantorovich metric). f-divergences (e.g. Kullback-Leibler).
 Application to the Choquet integral.

-_This repository is under construction and will be finished mid-February 2020!_
+_This repository is under construction and will be finished by mid-February 2020!_